HillelW/ticketing-system/README.md

 Clicking the button labeled `Load More` more than once will result in an error message, since no more data is available to be loaded.

+Although this application currently uses hard-coded data, it can be easily adapted to process a JSON response from an API.